RabidAnce: John Noh

 John Noh, born on June 8, 1991, in Seoul, used to be a choirboy, capable of beatboxing, who frequently stopped by noraebang during his elementary and middle school days.
-When he was sent to attend a Christian high school in the U.S to take theology classes, it was to follow suit after his father who was a pastor.
+He was sent to attend a Christian high school in the U.S. to take theology classes to follow suit after his father who was a pastor.
 Right before his graduation, John viewed a clip of Pavarotti singing "Nessun dorma" from Puccini’s opera Turandot.
 Deeply moved, he began studying vocal music.
 After the first year in Peabody, John couldn't afford the remaining years so he went back to Korea to do mandatory military service.
 Meanwhile, he was automatically dismissed from the university due to a leave of absence of more than one year.
 John made a video audition tape of himself singing a Mozart aria and sent it to Peabody that not only took him back but also gave him a scholarship.
 While pursuing his Master's degree at Yale University, his grandmother passed away in Korea.
 The incident made him realize he had never had a chance to show his performances to his family.
 John decided, if any chances were offered, he would come back to Korea to sing for his family, so he auditioned for Phantom Singer 3 to start his singing career in Korea.